DCFApixels/KeyTea/README.md

 ### Password Information Editing Screen

-At the top, there are 4 fields available for editing:
+At the top, four fields are available for editing:
-+ **Name** - the name of the resource for which the password is being generated; this name will also be displayed on the password selection screen.
++ **Name** - the name of the resource for which the password is generated; this name is also displayed on the password selection screen.
-+ **User** - in case there are multiple accounts for the same resource, the user can enter account logins here, which will generate different passwords.
++ **User** - an account identifier used to generate different passwords for multiple accounts on the same resource.
 + **Length** - the length of the password.
 + **Version** - the password version.
-The user can increase the version by clicking the `Up` button, which generates a completely new password.
+Clicking the `Up` button increases the version and generates a new password.

 Below is a list of character sets from which the user can select the ones to be used in password generation.

-The list of character sets is editable.
-The button at the bottom of the list with a plus icon adds a new empty set, the gear icon button opens the screen for editing the character set, and the adjacent trash bin icon button removes the set from the list.
+The character set list can be edited.
+The plus button at the bottom adds a new empty set, the gear button opens the character set editing screen, and the adjacent trash button removes the set from the list.

 ![image](https://github.com/user-attachments/assets/538cf86a-47c9-4296-8290-6224c6f8af0a)

-After completing the edits, click the Save button to save the changes or Cancel to discard them.
+After completing the edits, click `Save` to save the changes or `Cancel` to discard them.

 ![image](https://github.com/user-attachments/assets/efb2d3da-8c45-4468-b562-dbd89e055514)

 ### Character Set Editing Screen

-For editing, there are 3 fields available:
+Three fields are available for editing:
 + **Name** - the name of the set displayed in the application.
 This does not affect password generation.
 + **Charset** - the set of characters as text.
-After saving, the text will be formatted, with characters sorted and duplicates removed.
+After saving, the characters are sorted and duplicates are removed.
 + **Priority** - the priority of the set.
-Priority affects the frequency with which characters from the set appear in the password.
-The frequency is calculated relative to the priority of all sets.
-The higher the priority, the more frequently characters from this set will appear.
-Regardless of priority, at least one character from the set will be used in the password.
+It affects how frequently characters from the set appear in the password relative to the priorities of all selected sets.
+The higher the priority, the more frequently its characters appear.
+Regardless of priority, the password contains at least one character from each selected set.

 ![image](https://github.com/user-attachments/assets/b38c4022-d33d-44f8-b446-d7372f65616f)

-After completing the edits, click the Save button to save the changes or Cancel to discard them.
+After completing the edits, click `Save` to save the changes or `Cancel` to discard them.

 ![image](https://github.com/user-attachments/assets/efb2d3da-8c45-4468-b562-dbd89e055514)